Do you use

 Persian: Sara Khanzadi

-The work of each graduate research assistant benefitted also from the expert input of more experienced researchers on the acquisition of each language, and the many language teachers and researchers who responded to presentations of this work at international professional conferences and workshops during the lifetime of the grant.
+The work of each graduate research assistant benefited also from the expert input of more experienced researchers on the acquisition of each language, and the many language teachers and researchers who responded to presentations of this work at international professional conferences and workshops during the lifetime of the grant.
 We are particularly grateful for the guidance and suggestions of the following experts, among others:

 Chinese: